 While getting ready to hit the fields in the fall, make sure to stretch first.
 Stretching is an important part of playing any sport for a few reasons; it can help minimize injuries and muscle imbalance, and improve your overall performance.
 So, whether you are signing up for football, soccer, cheerleading, or track, remember these injury prevention tips and stretches to avoid any aches and pains that could lead to a sports-related injury.

 Here are tips on how to prevent fall sports injuries

 - Players should always make sure they are wearing the right sports gear.
 This means protective equipment such as pads (neck, shoulder, elbow, chest, knee, shin), helmets, mouthpieces, face guards, protective cups, and properly-fitting eyewear.
 Remember that protective gear will not prevent all injuries while performing riskier activities.

 - Strengthen your muscles with conditioning exercises during practice as it can strengthen muscles used in play.

 - Make sure you are using the proper technique that you were taught at practice.
-This is something that should always be reinforced at every practice and during playing season.
+This is something that should always be reinforced at every practice and during the playing season.

 - Increase your flexibility with stretching exercises after games or practice.
 Stretching should also be incorporated into a daily fitness plan.

 - You should plan to take time off.
-Having at least 1 day off per week and at least one month off per year from training for a particular sport will allow your body to fully rest and recover.
+Having at least one day off per week and at least one month off per year from training for a particular sport will allow your body to fully rest and recover.

 - If you are feeling any kind of pain, whether it’s minimal or strong, you should stop the activity immediately.